lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say_checklist.md

 ### 1. In session 3, we used our team data UI and clicked "Create Team Data Table" to produce our team data for simulation.
 - [ ] Identify team lead

-### 2. Let's now go back to mtl.how/data in an Internet Explorer window to check the name of our team_data_table file
+### 2. Let's now go back to mtl.how/data in your browser window to check the name of our team_data_table file
 - [ ] Guide team lead to mtl.how/data and then to the team_data_table file

 ### 3. The team data file for simulation is in our team folder, in the team_data_table folder.
 - [ ] Navigate to the team_data_table folder and click the "dot-dot-dot" so you can copy the filename of your team_data_table

 ### 4. Guide team lead to log in to the sim UI.
-- [ ] Open a new browser window in Google Chrome and go to mtl.how/sim
+- [ ] Open a new browser window in Chrome or Edge and go to mtl.how/sim
-- [ ] Enter log in credentials: user name is VA email and password was provided to the team in an email pre-Session 5
+- [ ] Enter log in credentials: user name is VA email and password was provided to the team in the email sent last week.
 - [ ] Click the down-arrow in the *Please select a World* pop-up.
 Two options:"team" and "ind" for "individual".
 Since we're working together now as a team, choose the team world.
 If you are exploring the sim UI on your own, it's best to select your individual world.
 - [ ] Note the SIM UI application has a responsive web design, so it adjusts the page layout to optimize to your screen's dimensions
 - [ ] If there is a critical issue that everyone needs to be alerted to, there will be a red "Alert" pop-up upon login.

 ### 5. Orient yourself to the home page (Team name, navigation icons, player name, welcome text, sections with blue headers).

 - [ ] From top left *MTL* logo - acts as a Home button - to right, six navigation icons: Home, Play, Team, More Info, News, Report Bug, Tutor and Logoff.
-Click on each to help team understand purpose for each.
+Click on each to help the team understand purpose for each.
   - [ ] Highlight importance of logging off

-- [ ] Enter log in credentials: user name is VA email and password was provided to the team in an email pre-Session 5
-- [ ] Click the down-arrow in the *Please select a World* pop-up.
-Two options:"team" and "ind" for "individual".
-Since we're working together now as a team, choose the team world.
-If you are exploring the sim UI on your own, it's best to select your individual world.
-- [ ] Note the SIM UI application has a responsive web design, so it adjusts the page layout to optimize to your screen's dimensions
-- [ ] If there is a critical issue that everyone needs to be alerted to, there will be a red "Alert" pop-up upon login.

 - [ ] Click on the "Community" button on the bottom right if you have an idea, like something, or have a question.
   - [ ] Community of Practice (CoP) contains FAQs and if you set up a GitHub account, you can ask your questions directly in the CoP or email *MTL* at mtl.help@va.gov

   - [ ] **Never include any PII/PHI in descriptions and screenshots unless you are emailing mtl.help@va.gov.
-The Community of Practice is a public platform.
+The Community of Practice is a public platform.**

-- [ ] Review *MTL* welcome text below first row.
-Review 3 section headings in blue bars: Session, Experiment Maintenance, and Team Data Dropdown Maintenance.
+- [ ] Review *MTL* welcome text below the top navigation bar.
+Review the 3 section headings in blue bars: Session, Experiment Maintenance, and Team Data Dropdown Maintenance.
   - [ ] Whenever you see blue bars like these with a white triangle on the right, that means those sections can be expanded and collapsed by clicking on the bar.
   - [ ] If you're not designated as a Team Lead, you won't see all of these features.
 But everyone is the “Team Lead” for their individual world, so will see all of these sections when you're logged in there.
   - [ ] Review Experiment Maintenance section - delete, rename, or export experiments.